chrisbowes/simple-list-detail-select-flow/README.md

 Styles are handled using SCSS with a simple mixin and variable setup to demonstrate an understanding of SCSS architecture.
 Components have their own SCSS files where appropriate.

+## Desktop support only

+The site is not optimised for mobile use.
+It is developed and tested on desktop only and is not responsive for smaller screen sizes

+## Optimisation

+This is a demonstration site, at the time of writing there is no lazy loading or code splitting implimented.